Ruiwen-T/sort-o_Un-upTownLeopardRock/README.md

 ## Bubble Sort
 ### Best Case:
-Already sorted ArrayList ... because no swaps will be made during any of the n-1 passes, where n is the number of elements in the ArrayList.
+Already sorted ArrayList (in this case, least to greatest) ... because no swaps will be made during any of the n-1 passes, where n is the number of elements in the ArrayList.
 ### Worst Case:
-ArrayList with elements in greatest to least order
+Reverse-sorted ArrayList (in this case, greatest to least) ... because every comparison will result in a swap, since every element is greater than its right neighbor.

 ## Selection Sort
 ### Best Case: